ItsMysterix/Slurpy/FLY_DEPLOYMENT_SUMMARY.md

 ## Deployment Overview

-All 3 services successfully deployed to Fly.io with the updated Docker configurations including full Clerk authentication support.
+All 3 services successfully deployed to Fly.io with the updated Docker configurations and Supabase authentication.

 ## Services Status